TomerEven/Prefix-Filter/README.md

 **[Prefix Filter: Practically and Theoretically Better Than Bloom](https://arxiv.org/abs/2203.17139).** Tomer Even, Guy Even, Adam Morrison.
 To appear in PVLDB, 15(7).

+Short talk abouth the Prefix Filter: https://www.youtube.com/watch?v=KMVtvACSGo0

 ## Prerequisites

 - **Compiler:** A C++17 compiler such as GNU G++ or LLVM Clang++.
 - CMake (Version 3.10 or higher).
 - **System:** Linux.
 - **Hardware:** Intel.
-Support of AVX2 is a must.
-AVX512 is need to run the code "as is".
-(Although the Prefix-Filter does not use it directly.).
+Support of AVX512 is a must.

 ###### Python Packages To Produce The Graphs